 The Great New England Hurricane of 1938 wove a path of death and destruction through the city, with a tidal-wave like storm surge and wind gusts of more than 100 miles per hour.
 The storm's effect on Rhode Island was so severe that earthquake instruments 3,000 miles away recorded it on seismographs.
 In 1954, Hurricane Carol caught Rhode Island by surprise and Providence suffered a great amount of concentrated damage — upwards of $41 million.
 Gusts of wind, at a rate of 72 to 100 miles per hour, blew into Providence, while portions of the downtown area sat under eight feet of water.

-In the late 1970s, the City began to upgrade the infrastructure of the neighborhoods, downtown and commercial districts.
-For decades, the world's widest bridge had obscured the Moshassuck and Woonasquatucket Rivers, two narrow, but significant waterways which snake through the city of Providence and converge to become the Providence River, the head of Narragansett Bay.
+In the late 1970s, the city began to upgrade the infrastructure of the neighborhoods, downtown and commercial districts.
+For decades, the world's widest bridge had obscured the Moshassuck and Woonasquatucket Rivers, two narrow but significant waterways that snake through the city of Providence and converge to become the Providence River, the head of Narragansett Bay.
 In the 1990s, the two rivers running through downtown were uncovered and moved.

 Today, those two rivers are edged by cobblestone walkways, flanked by park benches, trees and flowering plants, and bisected by a series of graceful Venetian bridges connecting downtown Providence to the city's East Side.
 In keeping with this old-world flair, visitors may glide lazily through the waterways in one of the city's gilded gondolas.
 The centerpiece of this revitalization is Waterplace Park, which boasts a stone-stepped amphitheater for summer concerts and serves as the starting point for Providence's world-renowned WaterFire, a multisensory art installation of nearly 100 dancing bonfires that wind along the Providence River.